-The Reebok 3D OP.Fractional is available in men’s sizes ranging from 7 to 15.
+The Reebok 3D OP.Fractional is available in men’s sizes.
 Women who are planning on grabbing a pair should go down one and a half sizes from men's.
 The sneaker’s low-cut design gives the ankles a freer range of motion while its knitted collar embraces the foot with a snug, sock-like fit.

 Dive into the 1990s Reebok classics, and see how people styled the original Opus model in that decade.
 Considering its heritage, the Reebok 3D OP.Fractional easily blends in with the 1990s baggy fashion—namely, a loose-fit pair of jeans, hanging trousers, or any free-flowing shorts or pants.